 The similarities to Christianity are even more extensive.
 Political correctness has a notion of original sin, called “privilege,” believed to be inherited from the sins of slavery/ colonialism/ etc., that you must “acknowledge” (the equivalent baptism).
 Furthermore, political correctness adopts a type of universalism.
 While Christianity believes that everyone has a “soul” and must be “saved,” PC believes that everyone has the ephemeral trait of “equality” and the downtrodden must be “protected.”

 Reading Harari’s passage made me realize “religion” is just a slur you use to refer to ideologies to which you do not subscribe.
 If you subscribe to an ideology, you do not call it a religion, you probably don’t even call it a name; you just call it “the truth”.

 Find a dogma: is it not called a religion?
 That’s a sign that the people who control that type of thing (read: someone in the “cathedral”) agrees with it.

 What about Christians who refer to their doctrine as a “religion”?
 They have been duped into accepting a frame of defeat.

 “Religion” is a fence between different kinds of ideas, with “factual” ideas on one side of the fence, and “religious” ideas on the other side.
 The ideal positioning for an ideology is to avoid the existence of this fence altogether.

 To the ancient Christian, the existence of heaven was just as much a fact as the existence of far-away lands.
-The only difference was that one fact was propagated by the Church, whereas the other was propagated by cartographers.
+One was propagated by the Church, whereas the other was propagated by cartographers.
 But there was probably some overlap, with religious cartographers and generally educational churches.